 2016 Charles Homer Haskins Lectures

 The annual meeting concluded with Harry G. Frankfurt, professor emeritus of philosophy at Princeton University, delivering the 2017 Charles Homer Haskins Prize Lecture on Friday evening.
-(The lecture will be available in print and video later this summer.)
+(A video of the lecture is available in our media collection.
+It is forthcoming in print.)

 The Conference of Executive Officers (CEO) held its spring meeting on the following day, Saturday, May 13.

 The 2018 ACLS Annual Meeting will be held in Philadelphia, PA, April 26-28.
 Sally Falk Moore, legal anthropologist and professor emerita, Harvard University, will deliver the 2018 Charles Homer Haskins Prize Lecture on Friday evening, April 28.